 1 When Jethro the priest of Midian, Moses's father-in-law, heard of all that God had done for Moses and for Israel his people, and that the LORD had brought Israel out of Egypt, 2 Jethro, Moses's father-in-law, took Zipporah, Moses's wife, after he had sent her back, 3 And her two sons, of which the name of one was Gershom (for he said, "I have been a foreigner in a strange land"), 4 And the name of the other was Eliezer ("For the God of my father," he said, "was my help and delivered me from the sword of Pharaoh").

 5 And Jethro, Moses's father-in-law, came with his sons and his wife to Moses into the wilderness where he encamped at the mountain of God.
 6 And he said to Moses, "I, your father-in-law Jethro, your wife, and her two sons with her have come to you."
 7 And Moses went out to meet his father-in-law and did obeisance and kissed him.
-And they asked each other of their welfare and they came into the tent.
+And they asked each other about their welfare and they came into the tent.
 8 And Moses told his father-in-law all that the LORD had done to Pharaoh and to the Egyptians for Israel's sake, and all the travail that had come upon them by the way and how the LORD delivered them.
 9 And Jethro rejoiced for all the goodness which the LORD had done to Israel, whom he had delivered out of the hand of the Egyptians.
-10 And Jethro said, "Blessed be the LORD who has delivered you out of the hand of the Egyptians and out of the hand of Pharaoh, who has delivered the people from under the hand of the Egyptians.
+10 And Jethro said, "Blessed be the LORD who has delivered you out of the hand of the Egyptians and out of the hand of Pharaoh and who has delivered the people from under the hand of the Egyptians.
 11 Now I know that the LORD is greater than all gods, for in the thing in which they dealt proudly, he was above them."
 12 And Jethro, Moses's father-in-law, took a burnt-offering and sacrifices for God.
 And Aaron came with all the elders of Israel to eat bread with Moses's father-in-law before God.

 13 And it came to pass on the next day, that Moses sat to judge the people, and the people stood by Moses from the morning to the evening.
-14 And when Moses's father-in-law saw all that he did to the people, he said, "What is this thing that you do to the people?
+14 And when Moses's father-in-law saw all that he did for the people, he said, "What is this thing that you do for the people?
 Why do you sit yourself alone, and all the people stand by you from morning to evening?"
 15 And Moses said to his father-in-law, "Because the people come to me to inquire of God.
 16 When they have a matter, they come to me, and I judge between one and another and make them know the statutes of God and his laws."

 17 And Moses's father-in-law said to him, "The thing that you do is not good.
 18 You will surely wear away, both you and this people who is with you, for this thing is too heavy for you.
 You are not able to perform it yourself alone.
-19 Listen now to my voice, I will give you counsel, and God shall be with you.
-You represent the people toward God so that you may bring the causes to God, 20 And you shall teach them ordinances and laws and show them the way in which they must walk and the work that they must do.
+19 Listen now to my voice.
+I will give you counsel, and God shall be with you.
+You represent the people before God so that you may bring the causes to God, 20 And you shall teach them ordinances and laws and show them the way in which they must walk and the work that they must do.
 21 Moreover, you shall provide out of all the people able men, those who fear God, men of truth, hating covetousness, and place those over them to be rulers of thousands, rulers of hundreds, rulers of fifties, and rulers of tens.
 22 And let them judge the people at all seasons.
 And it shall be, that every great matter they shall bring to you, but every small matter they shall judge.
 So it shall be easier for yourself and they shall bear the burden with you.
 23 If you do this thing, and God commands you so, then you shall be able to endure, and all this people shall also go to their place in peace."

 24 So Moses listened to the voice of his father-in-law and did all that he had said.
 25 And Moses chose able men out of all Israel and made them heads over the people, rulers of thousands, rulers of hundreds, rulers of fifties, and rulers of tens.
 26 And they judged the people at all seasons.
 The hard causes they brought to Moses, but every small matter they judged themselves.
 27 And Moses let his father-in-law depart.
 And he went his way into his own land.